 1.1 About These Additional MDP Terms

-These Terms govern your use of the MDP APIs and your MDP Application’s integration with the MDP services, including Ad Tech, Marketing Analytics, Community Management, Matched Audiences, and Lead Capture services.
+These Terms govern your use of the MDP APIs and your MDP Application’s integration with the MDP services, including Ad Tech, Marketing Analytics, Community Management, Matched Audiences, Lead Generation, and Offline Conversions services.

 1.2 Description of the MDP

 As part of the MDP, LinkedIn is granting certain vetted developers the ability to: (a) make various LinkedIn marketing services available via their marketing, audience, data, or analytics applications or APIs (each, an “MDP Application”) to third party individuals or entities that have entered into contracts with the relevant developer for the provision of such services (each, a “Client”); and (b) obtain data from LinkedIn MDP APIs (each, an “MDP API”) relating to such services (“MDP Data”) for the purpose of making it available to their Clients.
-The LinkedIn marketing services currently available under the MDP are Ad Tech, Marketing Analytics, Community Management, Matched Audiences, and Lead Capture services as further described below.
-LinkedIn’s Matched Audiences and Lead Capture services may also collectively be referred to as the “Audience Management” services.
+The LinkedIn marketing services currently available under the MDP are Ad Tech, Marketing Analytics, Community Management, Matched Audiences, Lead Generation, and Offline Conversions services as further described below.

 The standard MDP services include Ad Tech, Marketing Analytics, and Community Management.
-Access to the Matched Audiences and Lead Capture services requires additional approval by LinkedIn.
+Access to the Matched Audiences, Lead Generation, and Offline Conversions services requires additional approval by LinkedIn.

 1.4 MDP Services Requiring Additional LinkedIn Approval

 You can only integrate an MDP service into your MDP Application (“MDP Integration”) to the extent approved in writing by LinkedIn.
-The Ad Tech, Marketing Analytics, and Community Management services (as further described below) are available as part of the standard MDP services, whereas the Audience Management services (also described below) require additional approval by LinkedIn.
-As part of completing the access request form/survey for the MDP, you shall specify if you only need access to the standard MDP services or if you are also requesting access to any Audience Management service.
+The Ad Tech, Marketing Analytics, and Community Management services (as further described below) are available as part of the standard MDP services, whereas the Matched Audiences, Lead Generation, and Offline Conversions services (also described below) require additional approval by LinkedIn.
 If LinkedIn’s approval of your use of any MDP API is limited to a specific use case, you are not authorized to use such MDP API (or the relevant MDP Data) for any other use case.
 If you share any third party’s contact information with LinkedIn in connection with the creation of your MDP Application or your access request form for the MDP, you acknowledge and agree that you have the right to authorize LinkedIn to use that information to contact the third party regarding your MDP Application and access to the MDP.

 If your MDP Application enables your Clients to manage LinkedIn advertising or Page accounts, such Clients must be authorized by the relevant Account Manager.